Robust Importance Sampling with Adaptive Winsorization: Empirical Results

+Using any of the three proposals $q_1(\mathbf{x})$, $q_2(\mathbf{x})$ and $q_3(\mathbf{x})$ leads to the importance sampling estimator having enormous variance, with estimates using $q_1$ worse than using $q_2$, which are worse than using $q_3$.
+Hence, consider applying balanced importance sampling instead.

+For each of $1,000$ simulation runs, $n=10,000$ paths are generated from each of $q_1$, $q_2$ and $q_3$, and the mean squared error and mean absolute deviation from each of four procedures are considered: (i) balanced importance sampling; (ii) cross-validated importance sampling; (iii) $10^{25}$-winsorized importance sampling; and (iv) the usual importance sampling with no winsorization.
+The variance in this problem is large enough that winsorizing at $\sqrt{n}$ leads to a poor performance, so, since the true number of self-avoiding walks is roughly $1.56 \times 10^{24}$, the winsorization levels included are $\Lambda=\{10^{21}, 5 \cdot 10^{23}, 10^{25}, 5 \cdot 10^{26}, 10^{28}\}$, ranging from severe winsorization to virtually no capping.
+As in Subsection \ref{subsec:synthetic_examples}, $c=1+\sqrt{5}$ and $t=1/\sqrt{n}$.

+The results are displayed in Tables \ref{table:self_avoiding_walk_mse} and \ref{table:self_avoiding_walk_mad}.
+The balanced procedure generally yields the best results, effectively trading-off some bias for variance, and adaptively picking better thresholds than a constant $10^{25}$.
+Cross-validation gives the poorest results, despite being computationally more intensive, due to its tendency to overwinsorize.
 The table also shows how much better the estimation under $q_3$ is for the usual importance sampling estimator.
-There is an improvement in MSE of an order of magnitude in the estimator in going from $q_1$ to $q_2$, and two orders of magnitude in going from $q_2$ to $q_3$.
-Balanced importance sampling shows an improvement of two orders of magnitude in going from $q_1$ to $q_3$, so that even for $q_3$ the balanced estimator performs better than usual importance sampling.
-While in a setting with extremely high variance such as these the results may vary significantly, re-running this example with different seeds yielded comparable results.
+There is an improvement in mean squared error of an order of magnitude in going from $q_1$ to $q_2$, and two orders of magnitude in going from $q_2$ to $q_3$.